METHOD

 When a BaZi analysis reveals that your chart lacks Water energy, a namer doesn't simply pick any Water-radical character.
 The character must also satisfy the other three dimensions of Chinese naming — it must sound harmonious with the surname, look balanced in calligraphy, and carry a culturally positive meaning.

-For example, 泽 (zé, "marsh" or "beneficence") is a Water character with excellent semantic value — it suggests generosity and nourishment, like water flowing to sustain a fertile land.
-It is a favorite in naming precisely because it works across multiple dimensions simultaneously.
+For example, Ze (泽), meaning "marsh" or "beneficence", is a Water character with excellent semantic value — it suggests generosity and nourishment, like water flowing to sustain a fertile land

 Begin Your MingShu →